Anne Swarbrick: Politics

 In the 1987 provincial election, she ran as the NDP candidate in the riding of Markham, finishing third against Progressive Conservative Don Cousens and Liberal Gail Newall.

 In the 1990 provincial election, she ran to succeed veteran NDP member Richard Johnston in the riding of Scarborough West.
-The NDP won a majority government and Swarbrick won over half the votes by a margin of 7,626 over her closest opponent.
+The NDP won a majority government and Swarbrick won over half the votes by a margin of 7,819 over her closest opponent.
 On 1 October 1990, she was named a minister without portfolio responsible for Women's Issues.

 In 1991, Swarbrick, who was a pro-choice abortion advocate, spoke out against a new federal law that would have criminalized abortion.
 In January she helped lead a delegation to the Canadian Senate where the bill was being debated.
 Eventually the bill failed in the Senate on a tie vote.

 Swarbrick underwent surgery for breast cancer in March 1991.
 She returned to the legislature in June but became involved in a controversy when she and fellow cabinet minister Shelley Martel wrote letters to the Ontario College of Physicians and Surgeons asking for suspension of the license of a physician who had been convicted on sexually assaulting four teenage female patients.
 Since the letters violated conflict of interest guidelines she and Martel offered their resignations from cabinet.

-However Premier Bob Rae refused to accept their resignation.
-He said, "Not every mistake in these circumstances should lead to a resignation."
-Liberal leader Robert Nixon, who expressed his view to the Ontario Legislature that, while it may not have been an appropriate action for members of Cabinet, it was not one that should lead to their discharge.
-He said, "Their reputations and integrity have in no way suffered by these statements."
+In a response in the Ontario Legislature, Liberal leader Robert Nixon indicated that while there was no political joy in the statements by Swarbrick and Martel, he felt they were right to offer their resignations, assuring them that their reputation and integrity had in no way suffered.
+Nixon then asked Premier Rae to comment on these statements.

+Premier Rae indicated that because she was minister responsible for women’s issues, Swarbrick’s letter could be seen as a case of a minister trying to influence the decision of a tribunal, and for that reason he said he had accepted her resignation.
+In the case of Martel’s letter, written on constituency office stationary in support of a constituent who had complained about the case, the Premier said he wanted to consider the matter further before making a decision.

+In a further question, Nixon asked whether the Premier would reconsider his acceptance of Swarbrick’s resignation, and on that basis the Premier did not accept the resignation of either Swarbrick or Martel.

 As Swarbrick's treatments of chemotherapy and radiation continued to take their toll, she eventually resigned her position on 11 September 1991 in order to focus on her recovery.
 Regaining her health, Swarbrick was again appointed to cabinet as Minister of Culture, Tourism and Recreation on 3 February 1993.

 During her time as minister she undertook a wide range of belt-tightening measures.
 However she did increase grants to the movie industry and supported the Art Gallery of Ontario in bringing the Barnes art collection to Toronto.
 She also assisted in gaining provincial funding for Willow Breast Cancer Support Canada.